etng/scrapy-save-as-pdf/README.md

 ```
 The order should before your persist pipeline such as save to database and after your preprocess pipeline.

+In the demo scrapy project, I put the `SaveToQiniuPipeline` after this plugin to persist pdf to the cloud.

 ## Usage